Hofstede Cultural Dimensions explained

 In countries with high scores on masculinity, people are generally masculine (tough, strong and assertive) and vice versa: in feminine societies, people are generally feminine (submissive, subservient and kind).
 In Low MAS scoring countries, the distinction between the gender roles of men and women is not transparent.
 Women also work in male-dominated professions, there is much cooperation and men are allowed to be sensitive and kind.
 In addition, powerful and successful women are admired and respected.

-4. Low uncertainty avoidance versus high uncertainty avoidance
+4. Low uncertainty avoidance versus high uncertainty avoidance, the 4th dimension of the Hofstede Cultural Dimensions

 The definition of ‘uncertainty‘ (Uncertainty/Avoidance Index – UAI) within the Hofstede Cultural Dimensions refers to the degree of anxiety that society members feel when they are faced with uncertainty and ambiguity in their life.